Sjd-Risca/vimrc/NOTES.rst

 ++++++
 Source: `Github <https://github.com/majutsushi/tagbar>`_.

 Similar to Taglist, but more visual.
-Usufull for help browsing code.
+Useful for help browsing code.

 Now opening with ``F8``.

 GRAPHICS
 ========
-If using solarize theme on terminal like konsole:
+If using solarized theme on terminal like konsole:
 `konsole solarized colors <https://github.com/phiggins/konsole-colors-solarized>`_ (as described also `here <http://superuser.com/questions/423709/vim-how-to-configure-solarized-colorscheme-in-konsole>`_)